The full disclosure of my Peru itinerary for May/June. Information on hotels and things to do.

 Since I am living and working in Munich, my tour started and ended there, but I guess this itinerary will work no matter where you are located.
 For Peru, I decided to stick to Belmond Hotels.
 All in all, it wasn’t a tough decision since there aren’t really all that many other luxury hotels worth their name.
 Hygiene, food, and mostly location are also a consideration.
 Also note that I toured on to Ecuador afterward, and did not, as the itinerary above suggests, return to Munich.
 Here is the link to my Ecuador itinerary.

 I’d also like to stress that my itinerary doesn’t cover all the beautiful places in Peru.
-The Nasca Lines, Huacachina Oasis or Colca Canyon aren’t on the list (here is a wonderful guide if you would like to hike Colca Canyon without a tour guide).
+The Nasca Lines, Huacachina Oasis or Colca Canyon aren’t on the list.
 But with a country as diverse as Peru, you really have to choose at one point.

 Note: I may get commissions for purchases made through links in this post.